Sylmar STM Magnet - Application Information

 2. How does the application process work?

 All Magnet schools use the same application, which can be found in the Choices Website.
 This site is published in the beginning of October and can be accessed online at echoices.lausd.net.
 Parents will first complete a LAUSD Parent Account.
 They will then enter the information about their children.
 After that, they can apply for magnet schools and other programs.
 Choices Brochures can also be obtained at LAUSD Schools, LAUSD Local District Offices, LAUSD Central Office, the Parent Community Services Branch, and all Los Angeles City Libraries.
-If you need help with the application, please visit this site: Step-by-step Guide to the Magnet Application.The application window for the 2022-2023 school year will be from October 1, 2021 to November 12, 2021.
+If you need help with the application, please visit this site: Step-by-step Guide to the Magnet Application.The application window for the 2024-2025 school year was from October 2, 2023 to November 17, 2023.
 Parents who complete the application online will receive an immediate e-mail confirmation.
 Parents who mail a paper application (or hand-deliver it to the Student Integration Office,) will receive a confirmation letter in mid-December.
 The office is at 333 S. Beaudry Ave, 25th Floor, Los Angeles, 90017.
 Since the district receives an average of 60,000 applications each year, it is best to complete the application online.
 If you do mail your application, it is advisable to do so via registered mail to verify the mailing date.
 The district cannot be held responsible for lost applications.
 Late applications are processed and placed on a separate Late Waiting List.
 All applications need to be sent to the Student Integration Office, not the Sylmar Charter High Science Tech Math Magnet.Applying to a second and/or third choice magnet school: You have the option to apply to a second and third choice school on the magnet application.
 You should only do this if you would be happy to accept a position at the second or third choice school.
 If you apply to a magnet that has more applicants than spaces, you may be accepted to your second or third choice.
 When that happens, you WILL NOT be on the waiting list for your first choice school.
 Please do not list a second or third choice school that you do not want your child to attend.
 If you only indicate one choice, you will be on the waiting list for that school if you are not selected.

 In March, you will be notified whether your child was accepted or placed on a ranked waiting list.
 If space becomes available, students are taken off the waiting list in order.
 Students on the Late Waiting List will be accepted ONLY if the On-time Waiting List is exhausted.